ajb96817/rpnlatex/README.md

   * Run `npm install`
   * Run `npm start`
   * Open the displayed server URL in a web browser
-  * To build a packaged release, run `npm run build' and the release will be created in the `build/' subdirectory
+  * To build a packaged release, run `npm run build` and the release will be created in the `build/` subdirectory